isc-projects/bind9/doc/arm/reference.rst

    The default is 7.

 ``max-recursion-queries``
-   This sets the maximum number of iterative queries that may be sent while servicing a recursive query.
-If more queries are sent, the recursive query is terminated and returns SERVFAIL.
-The default is 100.
+   This sets the maximum number of iterative queries that may be sent by a resolver while looking up a single name.
+If more queries than this need to be sent before an answer is reached, then recursion is terminated and a SERVFAIL response is returned to the client.
+(Note: if the answer is a CNAME, then the subsequent lookup for the target of the CNAME is counted separately.)
+The default is 32.

 ``notify-delay``
    This sets the delay, in seconds, between sending sets of NOTIFY messages